dave-redfern/docker-php-fpm/7.2/readme.md

 ## Intended Usage

 Import from this image and add additional setup steps to build your app.
-For example:
+For example for PHP 7.3:

 ```dockerfile
 FROM somnambulist/php-fpm:7.3-latest